 If the glazed cake is allowed to stay in the pan longer than 30 minutes, the glaze will stick to the pan and make it difficult to remove the cake.
 Should this occur, put the pan back into a warm oven to soften the glaze, then run a rubber spatula around the inside of the pan to loosen it before turning out onto a wire rack to cool.

-If decorating as a flower, sprinkle chocolate chips in the center of the flower, on top of the slivered almonds (as pictured above).
+If decorating as a flower, wait until cake is fully cooled, then sprinkle chocolate chips in the center of the flower, on top of the slivered almonds (as pictured above).

 Don’t forget to pin it for later!